 Last week, the Court of Appeals for the District of Columbia struck down EPA’s rule implementing the 2008 ozone standards.
 My primary take-away?
-The structure of the Clean Air Act is so dense and so complicated that they give me a headache, and I do like to think I’m something of an expert.
-Those of us who believe in government regulation need to be honest and admit that there’s a reason why some people become LIbertarians. … More
+The structure of the Clean Air Act is so dense and so complicated that it gives me a headache, and I do like to think I’m something of an expert.
+Those of us who believe in government regulation need to be honest and admit that there’s a reason why some people become Libertarians. … More

 Tag Archives: Ozone